laboon/CS1632_Summer2017/exercises/3/exercise3.md

 ### Submission

 Email me a link to repository (e.g., https://github.com/YOUR_GITHUB_USERNAME/CS1632_Exercise3) and the names and github usernames (as well as their actual names) of the people who worked on it.
-This should be done _before_ the next class.
+This should be done _before_ next Tuesday's class class (i.e., you have one week to work on it).

 ```
 Grading: